micheal0034/Assessment/README.md

 - Chunks documents into manageable segments
 - Extracts entities and relationships
 - Populates the Neo4j database

+`Because of some issues, i have to upload the documents in neo4j llm graph builder -- done in split seconds.....`

 ### Vector Index Creation